DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/value-based.md

 ---
 comments: True
-description: This page provides detailed notes on value-based methods in reinforcement learning, including Bellman equations, dynamic programming, Monte Carlo methods, and temporal difference learning.
+description: This page delves into the foundational concepts and methods of value-based reinforcement learning.
+It covers the Bellman equations, dynamic programming techniques like value iteration and policy iteration, Monte Carlo methods for prediction and control, and temporal difference learning.
+The content is designed to provide a comprehensive understanding of how agents evaluate and optimize their decision-making processes in various environments.
+Key comparisons between model-based and model-free approaches, as well as on-policy and off-policy learning, are also included to highlight the strengths and applications of each method.
 ---

 # Week 2: Value-based Methods